-• Producer-consumer with bounded buffer

-- Should the production and consumption rates be a perfect match? - Why circular buffer?
-Can buffer be full? - Readers-Writers Problem - Allow multiple readers to read at the same time - Semaphores for mutual exclusion (mutex) and counting - Why do synchronization among processes/threads? - - Machine instructions $\Rightarrow$ semaphores $\Rightarrow$ monitor - Monitor: Implements - mutual exclusion: only one process may be active at a time - Conditions with associated queues where processes wait until notified - Our Monitor discussion is generic.
-Self Exercise 5 for a Java example.
+- Producer-consumer with bounded buffer - The production and consumption rates may not match. - Circular buffer helps. - Readers-Writers Problem - Allow multiple readers to read at the same time - Semaphores for mutual exclusion (mutex) and counting - Synchronization approaches - Machine instructions \Rightarrow semaphores \Rightarrow monitor - Monitor: Implements - mutual exclusion: only one process may be active at a time - Conditions with associated queues where processes wait until notified - Our Monitor discussion is generic.
+Self Exercise for a Java example.